 Early Childhood Education

-The Lane Early Childhood Education programs offers a Two Year Associate of Applied Science Degree and One Year Certificate Programs as well as variety of opportunities:
+The Lane Early Childhood Education programs offers a two year Associate of Applied Science Degree and a one year Certificate.
+Extended educational opportunities include:

 - Transfer Agreement with Portland State University for Bachelor's Degree in Child & Family Studies;

-- Skill building and enhancement without seeking a degree;
+- Skill building outside of seeking a degree;

-- State mandated update training for individuals already working in the field;
+- Class related to state-mandated training for individuals already working in the field;

 - Parenting skills classes;